 Recovery Meetings Near You in Biloxi

-Recovery is a lifelong process, and outpatient drug rehabs in Biloxi, MS that include recovery support groups can help you maintain your sobriety as you deal with the challenges of life.
+Recovery is a lifelong process, and outpatient drug rehabs in Biloxi that include recovery support groups can help you maintain your sobriety as you deal with the challenges of life.
 Step-based groups like Alcoholics Anonymous and Narcotics Anonymous offer resources and support groups with a spiritual component and emphasis on meeting with others who face similar challenges.
 Groups like SMART Recovery use scientifically researched tools and techniques for avoiding alcohol and drug use.
-You can find both types of groups after completing a drug rehab center in Biloxi, MS.
+You can find both types of groups after completing a drug rehab center in Biloxi.

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous offers resources and support for individuals who struggle with addictions to alcohol.
 As members progress through the group’s 12-step program, they learn more about their addiction and responsibilities to themselves and others.
 To learn more about AA and its philosophy, attend an open meeting in the Biloxi area.
 You can talk to other members about their experience with the program and sobriety so you can determine whether it can work for you.
 If you choose to continue working the AA program, you can join specific groups that study the steps and other materials in-depth.

 - Lion’s Club Building

 Biloxi, MS 39532

 - DeMiller Hall

 610 Water St.